-Cities are exciting and energising for solo travellers – but some can be daunting too.
+Cities are exciting and energising for solo travellers, especially on Valentine's Day.
 Author Stephanie Rosenbloom reveals her favourite cities to explore alone – where you'll always receive a warm welcome

 There’s something enchanting about travelling solo in this city, spending time in quiet contemplation at temples and shrines – some so intimate they're practically hidden, like Toyoiwa Inari at the end of a narrow alley.